SkyWars/SkyWars/docs/skywars/commands-and-permissions.md

 | **/sw** **forcestart**| skywars.forcestart | Force starts a game with the people in the queue.    |
 | **/sw** **kit**       | skywars.kit        | Lists kits, and lets you choose one                  |

 * Note: /sw report will submit Server Software, Server Version, plugin information and all configuration information to gist.github.com, then give you a URL link to the data.
-This is usually useful for debug information.
+This is useful when debugging.

 ### Setup Commands
 | Command               | Permission         | Description                                          |